alexlee22/indoor-tracking-blog/_posts/2016-03-29-tiara_template.md

 ### Moving forward

-Applying this to a grasshoper script which can plug and play any floor plan, any location of recievers(beacons: closest three, and then give us a location).
+Applying this to a Grasshopper script which can plug and play any floor plan, any location of receivers(beacons: closest three, and then give us a location).
 Little steps!!